Frequently Asked Questions (FAQ)

 Q: Is there a residency fee?

-Electricity bills must be paid in person in Mexico and cannot be handled remotely by the organizer.
-We believe in encouraging mindful energy use, in line with the residency's ecological values.
+A: We believe in encouraging mindful energy and water use, in line with the residency's ecological values.

 Q: What utilities and infrastructure are available at the residency house?